uwgnol1612/WeCamp/README.md

 ## Features
 ### User Authentication

-The User Auth was created using BCrypty on a rails backend:
+The User Auth was created using BCrypt on rails backend:

 * Users can sign up, sign in, and log out
 * Users can use a demo login to try the site
-* Users don't have access to certain features such as making reservations & leaving comments without logging in.
+* Users don't have access to certain features such as making reservations & leaving comments without logging in

 ![UserAuth](https://we-camp-seeds.s3.us-east-2.amazonaws.com/2.png)